 - Maximum Enrollment: 12

 Below that, you'll see Facility Overhead.
 This is the percentage of your venue costs (rent, utilities, insurance, cleaning) that you want to allocate to this class.
-If your organization runs ten programs a month and this class is one of them, something in the 10-15% range is reasonable.
+If your organization runs ten programs a month and this class is one of them, in our experience something in the 10-15% range works.
 We'll use 15% for our example.

 3 Direct Costs